HaW-Tagger/HWtagger/README.md

 # Installation

 We don't know if it works with linux, we don't have access to a computer running Linux and an NVIDIA card directly, but it should work better if the dependencies are properly met.
+(Update: We have a few reports of it working with linux).

 ## Windows instructions